How Structured Exercise Helps Dogs Overcome Reactivity

 Structured Exercise Reinforces Natural Curiosity and Builds Confidence

 When exercise is slow and controlled, we are more likely to see where the dog’s body may be compensating.
 For movements such as sits-to-downs and down-to-stands and observing natural gait, we not only see how their form is, but how they are functioning during movement through these common behaviors.
 This can help professionals clearly communicate concerns with the dog’s veterinarian.
-It’s of the upmost importance to speak to the dog’s vet if pain is a concern.
+It’s of the utmost importance to speak to the dog’s vet if pain is a concern.

 As we see, there are many benefits and more to structured exercise.
 Whether you’re trying to relieve your dog’s built-up frustrations, build impulse control skills, or build confidence, these skills have proven to be beneficial.